shakeel-faiz/FF/006/Mar25/readxml.md

 ### 3. Using JavaScript (Browser)
 JavaScript’s `DOMParser` can parse XML.

+This JavaScript code uses the `DOMParser` to parse an XML string (`xmlString`).
+It extracts the `<title>` element from the parsed XML document and logs its text content (`"XML Guide"`) to the console.
+This is useful for handling XML data in JavaScript.

 ```javascript
 let xmlString = `<?xml version="1.0"?><books><book><title>XML Guide</title></book></books>`;
 let parser = new DOMParser();